ortus-art/allocator/README.md

 1. All data has to visible in the standard output
 2. The command 'ltrace allocator' has to show reduced number of memory allocations

+## Implementation notes

+### Allocator Algorithm

+The allocator has a very basic implementation that is not thread aware.

+It supports dynamic allocation of memory in chunks on the heap.
+The memory size is passed as the template parameter and it is expressed as a number times sizeof the stored type.
+The linked list is used as an underlying memory management container.

+The memory is allocated one chunk at a time when needed.
+The memory is added to the end of the list.
+When the managed object is deleted the memory used by it is marked as free.
+When node get completely empty it may be deleted depending on the memory management model selected.

+There are there memory management models:

+* FIFO - The memory is checked and freed from the head of the list
+* LIFO - The memory is checked and freed from the end of the list
+* NONE (Default) - The memory is checked from the end of the list.
+The free memory blocks are not freed.

+### Allocator Memory Consumtion and Layout

+The allocator itself uses std::list.

+Each chunk has memory map bit set, where one bit is used for each element stored.
+Plus each item contains a pointer pointing to the chunk manager.
+So generally memory overhead is sizeof(void *) + 1 bit.

+## Forward Only List

+There is as well implemented a singly listed forward only list.
+It has a very basic implementation and is used as one of use cases for the allocator.

 [travis-badge]:    https://travis-ci.org/ortus-art/allocator.svg?branch=master
 [travis-link]:     https://travis-ci.org/ortus-art/allocator
 [license-badge]:   https://img.shields.io/badge/License-GPL%20v3-blue.svg